 - Offering discounts and incentives over buying the product or the service.

-By all the discussion above, we can conclude that the retention rate is the most crucial metric in any product’s life cycle and determines its success rate.
-Therefore, the companies should improve it and keep checking it over time.
+From all the discussion above, we can conclude that the retention rate is the most crucial metric in any product’s life cycle and determines its success rate.
+Therefore, companies should improve it and keep checking it over time.